picklefam/Team-GAJEM/README.md

 # Project T Final - Decision Trees

 ## Learning Objectives
+Lecture note learning objectives

+The lecture slide deck is designed to be a less dense version of the corresponding lecture note.
+The lecture slide deck starts off with basic terminology surrounding decision trees and introduces students to the idea of "good" and "bad" decision trees.
+Then there is a brief review of some topics from probability as deemed necessary in order to teach students the idea of entropy and impurity, which leads to visualizing and evaluating splits.
+Finally, students are introduced to two greedy approaches in the recursive decision tree induction algorithm with some attention to the shortcomings of the general recursive algorithm.
+The last slide provides an extension to ensemble methods which are designed to improve on the various shortcomings of a single decision tree.

 The purpose of the coding assignment is to teach students how to split a decision tree and make a decision tree model.
 The dataset used for the assignment is wine data from the UCI Machine Learning Repository.
 Students classify the quality of red wine as good or bad based on the wine's score.
 Scores greater than 7 indicate that the quality is good, and scores less than 7 indicate that the quality is bad.